About Us

 Ryan Flinn

 Ryan E. Flinn is an Assistant Professor of Counseling Psychology at the University of North Dakota.
-They are an early career counseling psychologist whose research program aims to address the syndemic of trauma, substance use disorder, and criminal justice system involvement.
-They are specifically interested in studying recovery support services.
-Ryan identifies as a person with lived experience of the juvenile and criminal justice systems.
-Ryan is in long-term recovery from substance use disorder.
+Ryan is an early career counseling psychologist whose research program aims to address the syndemic of trauma, substance use disorder, and criminal justice system involvement.
+Ryan is specifically interested in studying recovery support services.
+Ryan identifies as a person with lived experience of the juvenile and criminal justice systems and is in long-term recovery from substance use disorder.

 JEAP Initiative Alumni